 Don’t you feel good after finishing a long session of swimming?
 You have toned your muscles, strengthened your bones, and torched some calories.
 You have worked your way to improved well-being.
 Also, you are now more confident about your appearance.
 Everything feels great – except for your upset and gassy stomach after swimming.

-If you experience bloating, belching, farting, and stomach pains following a long swim, you are not alone.
-The gassy and uncomfortable sensation is commonly caused by aerophagia, the act of ingesting air while swimming.
-Although passing gas is a normal function of the digestive system, there are various factors that cause you to ingest extra air when swimming, including your diet and swimming techniques.
+Do you experience bloating, belching, farting, and stomach pains following a long swim?
+You are not alone to feel this.
+The gassy and uncomfortable sensation is commonly caused by aerophagia.
+It is the act of ingesting air while swimming.
+Passing gas is a normal function of the digestive system.
+There are various factors that cause you to ingest extra air when swimming.
+These include your diet and swimming techniques.

-There are many reasons you might feel uncomfortable or bloated, from common to serious.
-If you experience bloating often, you can simply get over this once you know its cause.
+You might feel uncomfortable or bloated for many reasons, from common to serious.
+If you experience bloating often, you can get over this once you know its cause.

-Gas: Some foods cause your gastrointestinal tract to release more gas than others.
-They include high-sulfur vegetables like asparagus, brussels sprouts, and broccoli.
+Some foods cause your gastrointestinal tract to release more gas than others.
+They include high-sulfur vegetables like asparagus, Brussels sprouts, and broccoli.
 Swallowing air is another common reason.

 1. Ice cream